-It can be quite nerve-wracking to delve into the world of social media marketing, and especially stressful for those who may not use social media platforms on a regular basis already.
+It can be nerve-wracking to delve into the world of social media marketing, especially for those who don’t use social media platforms on a regular basis.
 Common questions we often hear from financial advisors include:

 - What should I post to get people engaged?